yungtiec/react-schema-form/README.md

 ## Comparison with [rjsf](https://github.com/mozilla-services/react-jsonschema-form)

-_(checkbox indicates the current status: completed/in development)_
+_(checkbox indicates the current status: completed/in development, related issue: [Roadmap v1.0.0](https://github.com/MatejMazur/react-schema-form/issues/2))_

 - [ ] removed `props.formContext` (user can use custom)
 - [ ] registry is an object with only components